 One of the main benefits of using marketing automation for email lead nurturing is the ability to segment your audience based on a buyer persona or segment.
 By doing so, you can deliver relevant and personalised content to specific groups of people, which can help to increase the effectiveness of your campaigns.
 If you have a group of prospects who are interested in a specific feature of your product, for example, you can create a targeted email campaign that focuses on that feature and deliver it specifically to that audience segment, rather than sending it to your entire database, some of whom it might not be relevant for.

-In the life science industry, we have found that email lead nurturing can be particularly effective for promoting new products and services, and for keeping customers informed about industry developments and updates.
+In the life science industry, we have found that email lead nurturing for life sciences can be particularly effective for promoting new products and services, and for keeping customers informed about industry developments and updates.
 By providing relevant and valuable information, life science companies can position themselves as thought leaders and experts in their field whilst building trust and loyalty with their customers.

 Marketing automation can also help to automate repetitive email tasks such as sending follow-up emails.
 By setting up workflows, life science companies can ensure that the right message is delivered at the right time, without the need for manual intervention.
 For instance, if a potential customer downloads an eBook from your website, you can set up a workflow that delivers the eBook and then sends timely follow-up emails with additional relevant content based on the recipients’ actions over the next week or two.